 The OSU OA Policy is intended to preempt or augment publisher default copyright terms.
 This is true whether the publisher requires a copyright transfer or not.
 If your publisher isn’t requiring you to opt out of the policy by getting a waiver, you are fully within your rights to take advantage of OSU’s policy.
 As OSU faculty, you retain copyright to the accepted manuscript (post-peer review, pre-typeset) version of your articles and can deposit them to the ScholarsArchive@OSU open access repository and other disciplinary open access repositories such as PubMed Central, use them for your classes, develop derivative works, and the like.

 ► Faculty articles are self-deposited and do not undergo any review.
-Please contact us with any questions.

 ► ScholarsArchive is the ideal home for your data.
 If you would like to deposit a dataset related to your paper, see the Research Datasets page.